Rebecca Foon: Reception

 Exclaim.ca called it "a captivating combination of genres from dream pop to chamber music to ambient and shoegaze."
 The Skinny gave it 4/5 stars and a positive review, calling her vocals "hypnotic" and stating the project "eschews the overwrought melodrama of [Thee Silver Mt.
 Zion and Set Fire to Flames] for an intricate and understated approach, blending soft, tender vocals with strings, drones and electronica."
 According to Beats Per Minutes, "The songs on this record seem to revel in the evocation of tangible places.
 Each song seems to unfold into a vast landscape of dust-covered hills and barren horizons-all encased in a gauzy analog haze."

 In 2013 and 2014, Saltland toured throughout Canada and the United States with Spencer Krug's Moonface.
-In 2017, she released her second album, partly co-written with Warren Ellis, A Common Truth, which met with critical acclaim.
+In 2017, she released her second album, partly co-written with Warren Ellis.

-Waxing Moon
+Waxing Moon (2020)

-In 2020, Foon released Waxing Moon, her first album under her own name.
-The climate crisis has profoundly framed Foon's political and artistic life and Waxing Moon finds her writing and singing her most arrestingly direct yet poetic words.
-While piano figures most prominently on the record, Foon plays cello on several tracks and is complemented by musical guests, including Richard Reed Parry (Arcade Fire) and Mishka Stein (Patrick Watson) on acoustic and electric basses, Sophie Trudeau (Godspeed You Black Emperor) on violin, Jace Lasek (The Besnard Lakes) on electric guitar, and Patrick Watson as co-vocalist on the dreamlike "Vessels".
-Foon co-produced the album with Lasek at Montréal's Breakglass studio.
-The album had a glowing response, including from Electronic Sound: "this hugely gifted cellist has gone neoclassically solo.
-Whilst Foon's beautifully assured cello and elegantly minimalist piano features throughout, it's that extraordinarily expressive voice of hers that really headlines.
-Exquisitely tender on 'Ocean Song' and rousingly impassioned on the Arcade-Fire-nodding 'Wide Open Eyes', Foon's talent feels more boundless now than ever."
-Mojo stated, "the ambience is heavy and sometimes ominous, with Foon's deep-trawling voice at the core, but appropriately, Waxing Moon – named for when the moon's brightness increases – is bathed in hope and spiritual substance."